Grades and Transcripts

 - How may I change a class--after the add/drop period?

 - Changes to students’ schedules are made after the add/drop period only with the approval of the Recording Committee.
-Information about the Recording Committee and the process for submitting a petition to the committee may be found online at http://www.bowdoin.edu/registrar/recording-committee/process.shtml.
+Information about the Recording Committee and the process for submitting a petition to the committee may be found here.

 - May I audit a course?

 - Bowdoin alumni, students, employees, community members, and Friends of Bowdoin may audit a Bowdoin class with verbal permission from the instructor.
 There is no official record kept and no grade given for an audited class.
-Auditors will not appear on official class lists.
 With the advice of the instructor, auditors may elect to receive electronic services from the College, which would include access to e-reserves and electronic materials and inclusion on the class email list.
-An auditor’s request for electronic services form (available at the Office of the Registrar and at http://www.bowdoin.edu/registrar/pdf/auditform.pdf) must be signed by the instructor and submitted to the Office of the Registrar.
+An auditor’s request for electronic services form must be signed by the instructor and submitted to the Office of the Registrar.
 The fee for electronic services is waived for alumni, students, and employees.
 The fee for electronic services for community members is $50.00 per course; for Friends of Bowdoin the fee is $30.00 per course.

 - I am a high school student.
 May I audit a Bowdoin course?

 - A high-school student may audit a Bowdoin class when permission is granted by the course instructor in consultation with the student’s high school guidance department.
 There is no official Bowdoin College record kept.
 Auditors will not appear on official class lists.
 The instructor informs the student’s high-school guidance counselor of the student’s grade at the end of the semester.
 At the suggestion of the instructor, auditors may elect to receive electronic services from the College, which would include access to e-reserves and electronic materials and inclusion on the class email list.
-An auditor’s request for electronic services form (available at the Office of the Registrar and at http://www.bowdoin.edu/registrar/pdf/auditform.pdf) must be signed by the instructor and submitted to the Office of the Registrar.
+An auditor’s request for electronic services form must be signed by the instructor and submitted to the Office of the Registrar.
 The fee for electronic services is waived for high-school students.

-- Where will I find the rules governing a course--restrictions, prerequisites, enrollment limits, etc.?
+- Where do I find the rules governing a course--restrictions, prerequisites, registration limits, etc.?

 - Where will I find a list of courses offered this/next semester?

 - Schedules of course offerings may be found on the Registrar's Course Information web page (http://www.bowdoin.edu/registrar/courseinfo/).
-To view the rules governing a course—prerequisites, restrictions, enrollment limits, etc.—use the Course Finder side of Bearings (see question immediately above).
-Searching for courses by different criteria is also possible in Bearings.
+To view the rules governing a course—prerequisites, restrictions, registration limits, etc.—use the Class Finder in Polaris (see question immediately above).
+Searching for courses by different criteria is also possible in Polaris.

 - How can I tell if a course still has openings?

-- The current enrollment and final enrollment limit of a particular course may be found in the Course Finder side of Bearings (http://bearings.bowdoin.edu/).
-All of the course enrollments for a semester are shown on a page listed on the Course Information web page (http://www.bowdoin.edu/registrar/courseinfo/).
+- The current registration number and final registration limit of a particular course may be found in the Class Finder in Polaris or on the Course Information page of this website.

 - What is the process for getting transfer credit approved?

 - Permission to transfer credit from another institution requires advance approval.
 To obtain prior approval, the student should first provide course information (course description and course syllabus) to both the department chair of the course subject and the major department chair or advisor.
-Next, the student should submit a signed Application for Transfer of Credit form (http://www.bowdoin.edu/registrar/pdf/transcredform.pdf) to the Office of the Registrar.
+Next, the student should submit a signed Application for Transfer of Credit Form to the Office of the Registrar.
 This should all be done before enrolling at another institution.
+For more detailed information please visit the Transfer Credit Policy page.

 - At what colleges may I take summer courses for transfer credit?